meta-hub/meta_target/README.md

 # meta-target

+## ⚠️ Pre-Release ⚠️
+This resource has lacked extensive testing.
+Development and but-fixing will be continued, however all features may not work correctly.
+Please report bugs, incorrect readme instructions/examples, or any other issue you might find, right here on github issues.
+You can also post any missing features from other targetting resources that you would like added through github issues.

 ## Installation:
 Add the `meta-target` resource to your `resources` folder, and add `start meta-target` to your server.cfg.
 Alternatively, calling the export by the same name works.